Gurreet Brar, Ph.D.

 Phone: (559) 278-4119

 M.S.
-Horticulture - Punjab Agricultural University, Ludhiana, India - July 2002
+Horticulture, Punjab Agricultural University, Ludhiana, India, 2002

 B.S.
-Horticulture - Punjab Agricultural University, Ludhiana, India - July 1999
+Horticulture, Punjab Agricultural University, Ludhiana, India, 1999

-My primary research focuses on whole tree physiology and orchard systems in pistachio and other tree fruit and nut crops.
-I am particularly interested in working on chill accumulation, pollination, nut growth and development and studying plant responses to changing environmental conditions.
-In the past, I have done research work in chill accumulation and phenology in pistachios while I studied growth and development responses of containerized citrus nursery trees to modified light/photoperiod and plant growth regulators in controlled environment systems.
-With my expertise and extension experience in California nut crops, my research program addresses the needs and issues in nut crops for the central valley growers.
-My teaching responsibilities include teaching core horticulture/pomology courses and temperate and subtropical tree fruit and nut crop courses.
+Fields of Interest: Primary research focuses on whole tree physiology and orchard systems in pistachio and other tree fruit and nut crops.
+Particularly interested in working on chill accumulation, pollination, nut growth and development and studying plant responses to changing environmental conditions.
+In the past, has done research work in chill accumulation and phenology in pistachios while he studied growth and development responses of containerized citrus nursery trees to modified light/photoperiod and plant growth regulators in controlled environment systems.
+With his expertise and extension experience in California nut crops, his research program addresses the needs and issues in nut crops for the central valley growers.
+His teaching responsibilities include teaching core horticulture/pomology courses and temperate and subtropical tree fruit and nut crop courses.